All About Potatoes & FODMAPs

 Please pause to read our article When Monash University and FODMAP Friendly Low FODMAP Lab Test Results Differ for a more thorough explanation.

-The current Monash app entries (one for yellow, one for red potatoes) are frustrating app entries as they only show a Green Light low FODMAP serving, with no Yellow or Red Light amounts.
+The current Monash University app entries (one for yellow, one for red potatoes) only show a Green Light low FODMAP serving, with no Yellow or Red Light amounts.
 The small print says that the food remains low FODMAP up to 500 g.
 That is over a pound.
+Please note that this is the upper amount tested; it is not meant to suggest that they are higher FODMAP at 501g.

-Reading our article How To Use The Monash University Low FODMAP Diet App would be very helpful.
+Reading our article How To Use The Monash University Low FODMAP Diet App will be very helpful.

 You can read more about the FODMAP Friendly app and how they lab test foods in our article FODMAP Friendly Lab Testing Explained.